PacktPublishing/Django-in-Production/Chapter05/README.md

 ### Adding DRF Token based auth to the Django Project

-Django settings to attach the authtoken app to our project
+Go to Django `settings.py` to attach the `rest_framework.authtoken` app to our project

 ```python
 INSTALLED_APPS = [